 - Project News

-The Partner Project offers Webinar Presentations during 2013.
-View our Calendar for topics and upcoming dates/times.
+The Partner Project offered Webinar Presentations during 2013.

 The Partner Project now has a YouTube Channel where you can view all past Webinar sessions.
 Visit ThePartnerProjectUT!

 UT partners with community colleges to enhance early childhood education curriculum - January 20th, 2012

 The U.S. Department of Education, Office of Special Education and Rehabilitative Services has awarded a Partner Project grant to early childhood special education faculty at The University of Toledo.

 UT faculty and colleagues at three Ohio community colleges will work together on the Partner Project to enhance the quality of early childhood education curriculum offered at the community colleges so early childhood teachers with associate degrees are better prepared to meet the needs of young (age birth to 6 years) children with disabilities and their families.

 The grant is for $600,000 over four years (January 2012 to December 2015) and is a competitive award based on peer review and ranking of a national pool of applications.

 UT faculty Dr. Laurie Dinnebeil and Dr. William McInerney and project manager Dr. Lyn Hale will partner with early childhood education peers at Terra Community College in Fremont, Cuyahoga Community College (three campus locations) in Cleveland and Stark State Technical College in North Canton.
 The grant will support an early childhood education faculty liaison from each of the partner community colleges.
 Camille Catlett of the Frank Porter Graham Center at the University of North Carolina Chapel Hill also will participate in a consultation role.